-• In July 2003, we granted Mr. Campbell an option under the 2002 Equity Incentive Plan to purchase 12,500 shares of our common stock at an exercise price of \$18.72 per share.
+In connection with Dr. Bahrami's appointment to the Board, in December 2004 we granted Dr. Bahrami an option under the 2002 Equity Incentive Plan to purchase 12,500 shares of our common stock at an exercise price of \$25.65 per share, with other terms as specified above.